htc-class/homework-site/src/markdown-pages/year-2/week-11.md

 }

 a:visted {
-  /* :visited will only match if the user has been to the URL */
+  /* :visited only matches if user has BEEN to the URL */
   color: purple;
 }
 ```